Fishing for Planets: A Comparative Analysis of EPRV Survey Performance in the Presence of Correlated Noise: Discussion

 \subsection{RV Model Complexity}

-In this work, we employ a simplified model for the exoplanet-induced RV signal, assuming only one planet with a circular orbit.
-While our model allows us to focus on and compare specific survey strategy choices, future investigations in this vein could benefit from additional model complexity.
-For example, one might explore how the Fisher information changes for several representative eccentricity values instead of assuming a circular orbit, or even quantify the effect of marginalizing over an empirical eccentricity distribution \citep[e.g.,][]{Kipping2013,VanEylen2019}.
+In this work, we employ a simple 3-parameter model for the exoplanet-induced RV signal, assuming only one planet with a circular orbit.
+While our model allows us to focus on and compare specific survey strategy choices, future investigations in this vein could benefit from additional model complexity (e.g., non-zero eccentricity or multiple planet signals).
 Our approach also implicitly assumes perfect knowledge of $\gamma$, the absolute RV of the stellar rest frame, and of the RV signals imparted by any other exoplanets in the same system as the nominal Earth analog we are interested in detecting.
-In the case that $\gamma$ is the same for all observations, it can be accounted for by adding a constant offset term to \autoref{eq:rvmodel}, and it will not substantially affect the Fisher information calculation.
+In the case that $\gamma$ is the same for all observations, it can be accounted for by adding a constant offset term to \autoref{eq:rvmodel}, which will have no effect on the resulting Fisher information.
 But in practice, it is often necessary to combine data from multiple instruments to enable the detection of RV signals from low-mass, long-period exoplanets.
 The slight differences in the absolute RV scale for each instrument will necessitate the inclusion of instrument-specific $\gamma$ terms.
 A time-dependent $\gamma$ term can also be used to account for RV zero-point offsets in the data stream from a single instrument, such as those introduced by the SOPHIE octagonal fiber upgrade \citep{Bouchy2013} or the HIRES detector upgrade.
-It is not unreasonable to expect that the HARPS-3 spectrograph will experience an upgrade of this sort over the course of the 10-year Terra Hunting Experiment.
 Post-survey detection sensitivity analyses should take care to explicitly account for a varying $\gamma$ term.